-MPhil Sociology and Demography students may take one of their two option papers outside of the department.
+MSc Sociology students may take one of their two option papers outside of the department.
 Permission must be sought from the Director of Taught Courses, the supervisor, and the department offering the alternative option.
-The student must complete an application form to be obtained from and submitted to the Graduate Studies Officer by the end of Week 6 of Michaelmas Term of the relevant academic year.
+The student must complete an application form to be obtained from and submitted to the Graduate Studies Officer by the end of Week 6 of Michaelmas Term.
 The application must be approved by the Graduate Studies Committee and classes for the external option paper must not conflict with timetabled departmental teaching.

-MPhil Thesis
+MSc Thesis